OPAL – Outdoor Play and Learning

 Children spend 20% of their time at school playing.
 With this in mind we have engaged with the OPAL Primary Programme (Outside Play and Learning) to support us in promoting freedom for children to explore play in their own imaginative ways, using found and gathered resources in the natural outdoor environment.

-We are lucky to have such a great area for our children to play in but this is significantly underused, particularly in the winter /spring months when the fields become inaccessible due to them being wet, and due to the fact that a lot of the play is orientated around sport, due to the resources on offer, rather than creative play.
+We are lucky to have such a great area for our children to play in but this was significantly underused, particularly in the winter /spring months when the fields became inaccessible due to them being wet, and due to the fact that a lot of the play was orientated around sport, due to the resources on offer, rather than creative play.

-Following a term of planning and carrying out building work we introduced the first phase of OPAL to our children in January 2016.
+Following a term of planning and then carrying out building work we introduced the first phase of OPAL to our children in January 2016.
 Since then we have gone from strength the strength, securing the highest award for OPAL, the Platinum Award, in 2017.

 Whether it is playing with tyres and planks, digging in the sand pit, enjoying imaginative play in the small world area riding scooters or balance bikes, or playing with a wide range of loose parts, OPAL is offering a creative and exciting alternative to the regular activities on the yard.